 Governments also issue bonds for many reasons.
 Government bonds can be denominated in the country's own currency or in foreign currencies, and they are often referred to as sovereign bonds.
 The terms of government bonds depend on its creditworthy.
 International credit rating agencies dominated by three large players: Standard & Poor's, Moody's and Fitch, will provide ratings for the bonds, but they have encountered serious criticism over their failures to spot impending crises.

 Futures contracts, forward contracts, options and swaps are the most common types of derivatives.
 Derivatives are generally used as an instrument to hedge risk, but can also be used for speculative purposes.
 Most derivatives are traded on margins and characterized by high leverage.
 Buying with borrowed money can be extremely risky because both gains and losses are amplified.
-While the potential for greater profit exists, this comes at a hefty price - the potential for a loss of more than you initial invested.
+While the potential for greater profit exists, this comes at a hefty price - the potential for a loss of more than you initially invested.

 If you can correctly predict the best performing asset or individual securities in any point of time, then you just need to put all your money into that asset, sit back, relax, and let the profit piles up.
 In this case, you do not need asset allocation.
 However, not many people have this superpower to predict stock prices, then asset allocation may be all you need as your investment strategy.

-Having an asset allocation plan is crucial to achieve your financial goals.
+Having an asset allocation plan is crucial to achieving your financial goals.
 It is the investment discipline that will decide your returns.
-The long term performance among top-ranked fund managers might be insignificant but what makes the difference is the tendency among investors to change the share of assets in their portfolio, often driven by greed and fear.
+The long-term performance among top-ranked fund managers might be insignificant but what makes the difference is the tendency among investors to change the share of assets in their portfolio, often driven by greed and fear.
 This is a matter of investing psychology.
 Many investors know the benefits of asset allocation over the long-term; however, it’s easier said than done.
 News, the surrounding pressures and various temptations might cause investors to switch.
 There will be different best performing asset classes every year, but with asset allocation, investors will sure find some assets that are not as satisfactory on hands; however, chasing recent winners is more likely to fall into the loss trap.

 Asset allocation is the most important investment decision which is based on the principle that different assets perform differently in different markets and economic conditions.
 According to a landmark study of the returns of 91 large pension plans by Brinson, Singer and Beebower in 1991, asset allocation is the principal driving force of long-term portfolio performance.
 Their paper demonstrated that, on average, more than 90% of the variability in portfolio returns can be attributed to asset allocation policy, with market timing, security selection and other factors collectively representing less than 10%.